 Read.
 Pick up something and keep the wheels turning.
 Keeping fresh on news, or just pleasure reading is a skill that needs to be exercised and worked on regularly.
 Write.
 Depending on where you are in your academic career, one thing is fairly certain; you will be required to write the deeper you delve into subjects and years of schooling.
 Writing is learning on a new level.
 Research.
 Research something.
 Take it beyond Google, and do not rely on Wiki.
 Anyone can publish on Wiki, and some big mistakes happen there.
 Research and writing work in tandem, get used to it and have fun with it, after all you will learn something this way (and far into the future).
 Honing your search skill (Booleans, etc.) will pay you back exponentially one day.
 Learn something or do something new.
 Find a new hobby or research (see above #3) something new or do something new after looking into it as long as it's safe of course.
 Set Attainable... read more

 NEED-TO-KNOW Know How To Add an Email Signature in Microsoft Outlook Once you’re in MS Outlook: 1.
 Click on the “File” menu in your top task menu.
 2. Click on “Options”.
 3. In the dialog box, click on “Mail”.
 4. Find and open “Signatures” on the right side of the page.
 5. Create your signature by choosing “New” and type a name for it in the text field. * Now you’ll create the signature you want displayed at the bottom of your emails.
 You can personalize fonts, insert images and provide hyperlinks (company logos, website URLs, etc.) Items You May Want to Consider Including: - Name - Job Title, Department - Office Phone, Fax Number - Company Name, Location - Logo or Website Link for the Company Once you've finished & saved your signature, you can select which emails you'd like it to be automatically added to.
-It can be set to populate on every email sent from your Outlook account or you can choose for it... read more
+It can be set to populate on every email sent from your Outlook account or you... read more

 I combined eight subjects to complete a home-shopping website to post online.
 If you are a business, creative design, or writing student, you may wish to approach your professors to ask if they would give you credit for this website that you create by using the skills you learn from me and utilizing the subjects above.
 You will be provided with a template that may take you independently too long a time to get ready for your class.
 Your lessons with me will enable you to focus while co-piloting until you are ready to pilot the craft.
 I have already completed the entirety of steps (at least four lessons worth and maybe more) that it takes to get your novelties ideas open on the web.
 You can get ideas from your courses and incorporate them into the business at hand.
 Ask about it.
 The price for these lessons are higher than my normal rate and is $50.00 an hour.